 (3) If a property (seizure and sale) order ceases to operate before any property seized under it is sold, the property must be released and returned to a person who is entitled to its possession.

-[Section 62 amended by No. 5 of 2008 s.
+[Section 62 amended: No. 5 of 2008 s.
 9.]

 63. Determining a judgment debtor’s interest in property